-- Complete four health policy courses in the following sequence:
+- Complete four health policy-related courses in the following sequence:

-- Complete two health policy-related experiential learning activities:
+- Complete two separate and distinct health policy-related experiential learning activities:

 Introduction to the United States Health Care System (PUBPOL/HLTHPOL 165) is typically offered during both fall and spring semesters.
-You must take the Introductory Course prior to enrolling in either your electives or the Capstone Course.
+You must take the Introductory Course PRIOR TO OR CONCURRENTLY WITH your electives and PRIOR TO the Capstone Course.